mongodb/docs/source/includes/enable-embedding-intro.rst

-Enable authenticated embedding to generate a chart ID and |charts-short|
-Base URL.
-You will need your chart ID and |charts-short| Base URL to display your chart on a web page.
+Enable authenticated embedding to generate a |charts-short| Base URL and a chart ID.
+You will need your |charts-short| Base URL and chart ID to display your chart on a web page.